wing5wong/artisan-rc-static/source/_news/2020-04-21_covid-19-update-april-20.md

 If students do not have access to a device, it is recommended to spend some time reading, going over subject notes, sketching, practising subject skills and getting some physical exercise.

- If the lockdown continues for a longer period, it is my intention to make chromebooks available to students that need one.
-The Chromebook Loan Agreement will be required before any issue.

-Please complete this by clicking on the following link (you will need to complete one for each studentin your family) <https://forms.gle/CDDFzEY13z724wEa7>

 Finally, please take care over the next few days.

  Kia noho haumaru.
 Keep well, keep safe.